DASE-iDDS/FDBKeeper/README.md

 2. Installing FoundationDB from binary

-Developers interested in using FoundationDB can get started by downloading and installing a binary package.
 Please see the [downloads page](https://github.com/apple/foundationdb/releases) for a list of available packages.